Jesse-Kerr/recordmender/README.md

 ```
 {
-  Record Label who owns the song (may tell us how much the song will cost to sample): "string",
+  Record Label who owns the song (may tell us how much the song will cost to sample, i.e., royalties): "string",
-  How many times song has been sampled: "int",
+  How many times song has been sampled (prefer more esoteric): "int",
   If you inputted a preferred sample element (voice, drums), is this song similar to other songs sampled for this element?: "float"
 }
 ```